U.S. Department of State Seal

 International Parental Child Abduction

-Review information about Review information about International Parental Child Abduction in Malaysia.
-For additional IPCA-related information, please see the International Child Abduction Prevention and Return Act (ICAPRA) report.
+Learn more about International Parental Child Abduction (IPCA) in Malaysia.
+For more information on IPCA, see the International Child Abduction Prevention and Return Act (ICAPRA) report.

 Travel Advisory Levels